 But Parker is still young in heavyweight boxing terms so time is on his side, whereas Chisora, 37, is in a bigger rush for another tilt at one of the top prizes.
 It is approaching ten years since Chisora last fought for a world title, losing on points to Vitali Klitschko.

-The bookies have the man from South Auckland as clear favorite, trading as short as 2/5 (-250) to claim a second win – bet $5 with some free bet offers on Parker and get $7 back if he wins.
+The bookies have the man from South Auckland as clear favorite, trading as short as 2/5 (-250) to claim a second win – bet $5 with 2 on Parker and get $7 back if he wins.
 Chisora is an outsider at 13/5 (+260), with the gambling firms feeling he missed his chance the first time around.

 The more interesting bets appear to be on a stoppage inside the distance, with Parker available at 15/8 (+187.5) to win by KO, TKO, or disqualification; if you think Chisora has a big punch still in him you can get 9/2 (+450) on him to stop his opponent inside the distance.